-It is the Commission's policy to permit employees to accumulate earned but unused vacation and sick pay benefits.
-The Commission pays partial amounts of accumulated sick leave time when employees retire from services, and a liability is recorded for this amount.
+It is the Commission's policy to permit employees to accumulate earned but unused vacation and sick pay benefits, which, along with and additional termination benefit, comprise the compensated absences offered by the Commission (see note 7).
+The Commission pays partial amounts of accumulated sick leave time when employees retire from services, and a liability is recorded for the amounts of sick leave time attributable to services already rendered, which accumulates and is more likely than not to be used for time off or paid in cash or settled through noncash means.
 All vacation pay is accrued when incurred in the financial statements.
 Payments for accumulated vacation will be made at rates in effect when the benefits are used or paid out upon separation.